-The expression for the kinematics is velocity independent, but the lateral aperture of the operator is velocity dependent.
+The expression for the kinematics is velocity independent, but the lateral aperture of the operator does depend on velocity.
 An upper bound on the spatial extent of the AMO operator is defined by the region where the expression in equation (1) is valid.
-Equation (1) becomes singular when or
+Equation (1) becomes singular when either of the following conditions are fulfilled

-The geometric interpretation of these conditions is that the support of the AMO operator is limited to the region within the parallelogram with main diagonal $(\mathbf{h}1 + \mathbf{h}2)$ and minor diagonal $(\mathbf{h}1 - \mathbf{h}2)$.
+The geometric interpretation of these conditions is that the support of the AMO operator is limited to the region within the parallelogram with main diagonal ( $\mathbf{h}1 + \mathbf{h}2$ ) and minor diagonal ( $\mathbf{h}1 - \mathbf{h}2$ ).
 The shaded area in Figure 2 shows an example parallelogram that represents the maximum possible spatial extent of the AMO operator.
-More stringent bounds for the AMO aperture can be derived (Appendix C) by imposing the condition that the reflector dip must be equal or less than 90°.
-These bounds are, for given \mathbf{h}1 and \mathbf{h}2 , functions of the minimum velocity V{min} and of the input traveltime.
+In appendix C we derive more stringent bounds for the AMO aperture, that are, for given $\mathbf{h}1$ and $\mathbf{h}2$ , function of the minimum velocity $V{min}$ and of the input traveltime.
 The parallelogram in Figure 2 is thus the worse case, when either the velocity or the input traveltime is equal to zero.
-Figure ?? shows the effective AMO impulse response when the velocity-dependent aperture limitation, corresponding to a realistic minimum velocity of 2 km/s, is applied to the impulse response shown in Figure ??.
-The surface shown in Figure ?? is significantly narrower than the whole impulse response shown in Figure ??.
-This velocity-dependent aperture limitation is important for an efficient use of AMO and it contributes to make the cost of applying AMO to the data small compared to the cost of applying a full 3-D prestack migration.
+Figure 3 shows the effective AMO impulse response when the velocity-dependent aperture limitation, corresponding to a realistic minimum velocity of 2 km/s, is applied to the impulse response shown in Figure 1.
+The surface shown in Figure 3 is significantly narrower than the whole impulse response shown in Figure 1.
+This velocity-dependent aperture limitation is important for an efficient use of AMO and it contributes to make the cost of applying AMO to the data negligible compared to the cost of applying a full 3-D prestack migration.
+The effective aperture becomes tiny when the azimuth rotation $\Delta\theta$ is small.

-The smaller is the azimuth rotation $\Delta \theta$, the smaller the effective aperture becomes.
 At the limit, the expression in equation (1) is singular when the azimuth rotation vanishes and the AMO surface reduces to a 2-D line.
-This 2-D operator, corresponding to the case of offset continuation (Bolondi et al., 1984), has been derived independently by Biondi and Chemingui (1994), Stovas and Fomel (1996), and (in a different form) by Bagaini et al. (1994).
-It is given by the following quadric equation,
+This operator, corresponding to the case of offset continuation (Bolondi et al., 1984), has been derived independently by Biondi and Chemingui (1994), Stovas and Fomel (1996), and (in a different form) Bagaini et al. (1994).
+Its expression is given by the following quadric equation,